zulaica/salon/README.md

 ## Setup

-You're gonna need a database called salon with two tables (stylists and clients).
+You'll need a database called salon with two tables (stylists and clients).
 Run the following in psql to make the magic happen:

 ```